Pomegranate is a tree. Various parts of the tree and fruit are used to make medicine.

 Side Effects & Safety

-Pomegranate juice is LIKELY SAFE for most people.
+Pomegranate juice is LIKELY SAFE ffor most people when taken by mouth.
 Most people do not experience side effects.
 Some people can have allergic reactions to pomegranate fruit.

-When applied to the skin or gum, pomegranate is rated POSSIBLY SAFE.
+Pomegranate extract is POSSIBLY SAFE when taken by mouth or applied to the skin.
 Some people have experienced sensitivity to pomegranate including itching, swelling, runny nose, and difficulty breathing.

-Pomegranate is POSSIBLY UNSAFE when the root and stems are taken by mouth.
+Pomegranate is POSSIBLY UNSAFE when the root and stems are taken by mouth in large amounts.
 The root contains a poison.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Pomegranate juice is POSSIBLY SAFE for pregnant and breast-feeding women.
-But it is not known if other forms of pomegranate, such as pomegranate extract, are safe.
+However there is not enough reliable information about the safety of using other forms of pomegranate, such as pomegranate extract.
 If you use pomegranate, stick with the juice during pregnancy or breast-feeding.
 Check with your healthcare provider first.

 Allergies to plants: People with plant allergies seem to be more likely to have an allergic reaction to pomegranate.